Tool Debt: How to Get Out and Stay Out

 Step 1: Stop Buying (Temporarily)

-For 90 days, don't buy a single new tool.
+For 90 days, do not buy a single new tool.
 Not one.
-You have what you need to do your job — you've been doing it.
+You have what you need to do your job — you have been doing it.
 The urgency to buy is created by the truck driver standing in your bay, not by the work on the lift.
+As Morgan Housel writes in The Psychology of Money, the biggest financial skill is getting the goalpost to stop moving.
+You do not need the newest version of a tool that already works.

 Step 2: Inventory What You Have